eryjus/cba-library/JOURNAL.md

 With `test00007.cc`, I am not able to get a default schema name.
 This is because I am not setting one.
 So, I need to think about this a bit since I am not sure I want to set a default schema.
 I am leaving this here for the night.

+### 2019-Sep-02

+OK, I think I am going to abandon the default schema check.
+So `test00007` is going to be removed.
+This then should have me ready for a commit for v0.0.2.